Rabbittown, St. John's: Community

+Theatre

+The Rabbittown Theatre Company was a small theatre company located in the area, at the corner of Merrymeeting Road and Linscott Street.
+In 2018, St. John's city council approved the conversion of the Rabbittown Theatre guilding to a two-unit residential dwelling.

 Religion

 The Seventh-day Adventist Church has both a strong history and a current presence in the neighbourhood, with its only St. John's church located on Aldershot Street.
 The original Adventist manse was at 106 Freshwater Road.
 That building was eventually replaced with a three-story Adventist Academy (high school) and an Adventist elementary school at 154 Freshwater.
 When public funding for religious schools was cut in 1997, the two schools were consolidated, and the only Adventist school in the province, St. John's Adventist Academy, is now located at the site of the old elementary school.
 Due to lack of funding, the school has not operated since 2003, but plans are reported to be in the works to consolidate church and school buildings and reopen the school.
 The old high school building is now the home of the Rabbittown Theatre Company.